FOREX-Dollar resumes downtrend after worst week since May | Business

 The dollar lurched lower on Monday, back towards the one-month lows hit last week when it became clear the Fed was in no hurry to tighten policy, and policymakers broadly shared Chairman Jerome Powell's view that rate rises were "a ways away".

-Societe Generale strategist Kenneth Broux expects the dollar to trade in a range until the Fed's Jackson hole summit where many reckon it will signal the timing to start winding down stimulus.
+Societe Generale strategist Kenneth Broux expects the dollar to trade in a range until the Fed's Jackson hole summit where the Fed may signal the timing to start winding down stimulus.
 "The dollar has had a very a good few weeks and we are up 4% from the lows so some consolidation is in order," Broux said.

-Markets are awaiting the July non-farm payrolls report, due on Friday, the last major jobs report before Jackson Hole.
+Markets await the July non-farm payrolls report, due on Friday, the last big jobs release before Jackson Hole.
 A Reuters poll forecast a 926,000 increase, the biggest for 11 months.
 Broux said, however, while there could be "a bit of noise around the payrolls, in August it's all about (thin) liquidity and what message China will send".

-"While highly vaccinated Europe should do well on one of those fronts, and eternally dovish ECB leaves us still seeing the euro as a good funding currency," they said.
-With that in mind, investors will watch this week's meetings at the Bank of England and Reserve Bank of Australia.

-While sterling is supported by the possibility of an early end to BOE stimulus, the Aussie dollar may take a hit if the RBA backtracks on its previous decision to taper stimulus as protracted COVID-19 lockdowns drag on growth.
-The Aussie was up slightly at $0.7356.
+While sterling is supported by the possibility of an early end to BOE stimulus, the RBA could well backtrack on its previous decision to taper stimulus, as protracted COVID-19 lockdowns drag on growth.
+The Aussie was up slightly at $0.7359.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)